bbstilson/bbstilson/README.md

 ![Brandons's GitHub stats](https://github-readme-stats.vercel.app/api?username=bbstilson&show_icons=true&theme=dracula)

-- ⚡ Fun fact: pure of heart and dumb of ass
+pure of heart and dumb of ass

 <!--
 **bbstilson/bbstilson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.